December 21

 Jimson Weed by Georgia O'Keeffe photographed by zambonia 29 Sep 2011

 2015 Adele's 25 album was released on November 20, 2015.
-It sold 3.3 million copies in its first seven days of release in the US, setting a new record for the biggest ever single sales week.
+It sold over 3.38 million copies in its first week of release in the US, surpassing the previous record held by NSYNC's No Strings Attached.
+It still holds the record for the biggest ever single sales week.

 Comments